Pharmacy Infoline

 Soap evaluation

-Soaps are a type of cleansing product that have been used for centuries to clean the skin.
+Soaps are a type of cleansing product that has been used for centuries to clean the skin.
 The evaluation of soaps depends on a number of factors, including the specific formulation, skin type, and individual preferences.
 However, some general aspects that are commonly evaluated include:

 1. Cleansing ability: Does the soap effectively remove dirt, oil, and makeup from the skin?